SteelCodeTeam/SimpleAuths/README.md

 - Multi-account limits/controls for admin servers.
 - Add more databases supported.
 - Build some guides, by now, we can help you in our discord!
+- Do more lightweight JAR downloading dependencies directly in server start.

 <br>